manymusic/stim/plots_bhv.md

 # Human validation

 ## Stimuli
-While stratifying genres and the presence of vocals, 100 tracks were selected from either of two proposed datasets:
+While stratifying genres and the presence of vocals, 100 tracks were selected from either of the two proposed datasets:
 - **Jamendo-A**: 2,559 tracks from the [MTG-Jamendo] dataset after k-means clustering sampling.
 - **Jamendo-B**: 1,119 tracks from the [MTG-Jamendo] dataset, which were unanimously rated as _"Emotionally Conveying"_ by three annotators (the authors and colleagues).